avrbanac/preequalization/README.md

 ## Disclaimer (and reasoning behind this)

-I'm, by no means, a docsis expert.
+I'm, by no means, a DOCSIS expert.
 All needed information to write this library I found online, and with a little stubbornness, managed to put together.
-From what I read, these calculations are both valid for docsis 2.0 and 3.0 devices, but I'm not sure if library is usable for docsis 3.1 standard.
-Also, there really was no need for me to support less than 24 energy tap calculations (for docsis 1.0).
+From what I read, these calculations are both valid for DOCSIS 2.0 and 3.0 devices, but I'm not sure if library is usable for DOCSIS 3.1 standard.
+Also, there really was no need for me to support less than 24 energy tap calculations (for DOCSIS 1.0) or more than 24 for that matter.
+This project's scope is limited only to pre-equalization strings so parsing support for some other eq structure is omitted by design.
+If at any time need arises for some other eq structure parsing and processing, lib can be extended.
+Default struct implementations can be renamed to better describe internal structure, while factory classes or builders can be added to accommodate easier eq string parsing.

 I decided to write this library and make it available on my private GitHub under the MIT licence since there never seems to be enough time to write it at work.

 ## Project structure

-Docsis pre-equalization project is a two-part project:
+DOCSIS pre-equalization project is a two-part project:

 - [ ] pre-equalization library
 - [ ] pre-equalization application (for testing purposes)